mechmerlin/qmk_setup/macos_flashing.md

 2. Open up the terminal app located in Applications/Utilities.
 3. Run the qmksetup_macos.sh script by typing the following in

+Via terminal, navigate to where you downloaded the script.
+I suggest putting the script in root so you can type the following:

 ```
 ./qmksetup_macos.sh
 ```